jdn-aau/div-arduino/gpsfloat64/README.md

 - Implementation for Arduino (Mega)
 - Tested with two GPS, SW has capability for 3
 - Tested with 7h without loosing packages
+- Using 64 bit float by use of "fp64lib" works nice
+-- 32 bit float is to low in resolution

 No guarantee what so ever